-The Bodhisatta was once the King of Varanasi and he ruled righteously, wisely, and generously.
-He had expelled one of his advisors from the kingdom for making personal use of the royal harem and this man later became the chief advisor to the King of Kosala.
+The Bodhisatta was once the King of Varanasi, and he ruled righteously, wisely, and generously.
+He had expelled one of his advisors from the kingdom for making personal use of the royal harem, and this man later became the chief advisor to the King of Kosala.
 The ex-advisor convinced this king that the Bodhisatta was a weak leader and could easily be conquered.
-Upon hearing this plan, the King of Kosala suspected that his advisor was a traitor sent to lead him into a trap, but the advisor said he could prove it.
-He told the king to send some men to massacre a village across the border and he would see that they would not be punished.
+Upon hearing his plan, the King of Kosala suspected that his advisor was a traitor sent to lead him into a trap; but the advisor said he could prove it.
+He told the king to send some men to massacre a village across the border; then he would see that they would not be punished.
 The king did so.
-The murderous attackers were captured and sent to the palace where the Bodhisatta asked why they had killed the villagers.
-When they answered that it was because they were poor and could not find work, the Bodhisatta made them promise to not do it again, gave them money, and set them free.
+The murderous attackers were captured and sent to the palace, where the Bodhisatta asked why they had killed the villagers.
+When they answered that it was because they were poor and could not find work, the Bodhisatta made them promise not to do it again, gave them money, and set them free.

 The Bodhisatta told those gathered around him that it was only because of his dedication to kindness that he had been able to save his kingdom with no lives lost, and if they followed his example they would end up in heaven.
 Then he surrendered his throne and lived out his life as an ascetic.

 One of the king’s servants was deeply devoted and very helpful.
 The king gave him the great honor that he deserved, but this made the others jealous and they concocted a slander against him, which the king believed without investigating.
 This innocent servant was imprisoned in chains, but he was so virtuous that he maintained his peace of mind and had a spiritual breakthrough in understanding the conditions of existence.
 Eventually the king learned the truth and set the servant free, and he now got even more honor than before.